 Table 7 shows the breakdown of the relevance assessment of the pooled documents, using the assessment procedure introduced in Section 3.3.
-There is roughly a similar proportion of positive, negative and mixed opinionated documents in the pool.
-About 42% of the pooled documents were judged as irrelevant.
+About 70% of the pooled documents were judged as irrelevant.
 As described above, the '-1' element was introduced to allow assessors to discard documents if their associated URL was offensive.
 However, no assessors made use of this element, choosing in fact to judge all pooled documents.
-Figure 3 provides a visual breakdown of the judged documents in the pool.
+Figure 3 provides a visual breakdown of the documents judged relevant in the pool.
+It is of note that roughly an equal percentage of opinionated documents were of positive, negative and mixed opinions.